Danielle9897/grafana-csv-datasource/docs/getting-started-datasource-plugin.md

 Let's see if our plugin gets picked up by Grafana!
 Open Grafana in your browser, and navigate to Configuration -> Plugins, and type "csv" to find your plugin.
 The details view gives your users instructions on how to use the plugin.

 Next, navigate to Configuration -> Data Sources, type "csv", and select your data source.
 For now, this view is going not going to show much, but we should still be able to click the "Save & Test" button.
 Hopefully, you see the message we configured in `testDatasource`.

-Congrats!
+Success!

 ## Development workflow